coreruby/coreruby.github.io/_posts/2014-12-12-internships-in-laptop-bg.markdown

 The internship offers you a 4 hour workday with a flexible schedule, personalized for your lectures and exams.

 [laptop.bg][] is working successfully with Ruby on Rails for 5 years.
-In that, time, they have learnt that sharing the experience, the meeting of new people and the joy of programming lead to wonderful results.
+In that time, they have learnt that sharing the experience, the meeting of new people and the joy of programming lead to wonderful results.